enklu/enklu.github.io/docs/Spaces/DownloadingScan.md

 ### Install EnkluPlayer into Unity

-At the core of Enklu Cloud is the open source [EnkluPlayer](https://github.com/enklu/enkluplayer) project, a Unity package that is hosted on GitHub.
+At the core of Enklu Cloud is the Enklu Player project, a Unity package that is hosted on GitHub and accessible to users with a Studio Subscription.
 To convert a mesh, the first step is to add this package to a new or existing Unity project.
-Instructions for installing the package are available in the EnkluPlayer Readme or in Unity's documentation on installing a package from GitHub.
+Instructions for installing the package are available in the Enklu Player Readme or in Unity's documentation on installing a package from GitHub.

 Once you have added the package, you are ready to either import the mesh directly into your Unity project or convert it to a Wavefront .obj file.